There is always help available in Buckingham.

 When someone is seriously ill or injured, or in an acute confused state, call 999.

 Please make sure you wear a face mask in enclosed public places.
-Using a mask in shops, public transport and restaurants helps and can reduce the spread of infection when worn by people who might not realise they’re infected.
+Using a mask in shops, public transport and restaurants reduces the spread of Covid-19 infection, by people who are not aware they’re infected.

-Even though we want to encourage people to wear masks, some people are not able to.
-Please respect that not all disabilities are visibly obvious and those not wearing masks may do so for good reasons.
+Even though we encourage everyone to wear masks, some people are not able to.
+Please respect that not all disabilities are visible and those not wearing masks may do so for good reasons.

 The Hidden Disabilities charity has a sunflower scheme which allows people with hidden disabilities to obtain lanyards, wristbands or wallet cards that has a sunflower logo on.
 If you see someone wearing or using any of those items with the sunflower logo on, you may need to give them some additional support, help or a little more time.